 The ritual of the blindfolded portrait has medieval origins and dates back to an era in which love and passion were often hindered by social conventions and war.

-Today the ritual of the blindfolded portrait has become a romantic and evocative tradition for many spouses who are looking for a special way to celebrate their wedding.
+Today the the Blindfolded Portrait Rite has become a romantic and evocative tradition for many spouses who are looking for a special way to celebrate their wedding.

 The ritual involves the spouses exchanging their portraits during the ceremony, blindfolding them with a special band or ribbon or covering them with a special cloth.